In stock, ships same business day if ordered before 2PM

 The efficiency of a voltage regulator, defined as (Power out)/(Power in), is an important measure of its performance, especially when battery life or heat are concerns.
 As shown in the graphs below, these switching regulators have an efficiency of 80% to 90% for most combinations of input voltage, output voltage, and load.

 Pololu manufacture these boards in-house at Pololu's Las Vegas facility, which gives Pololu the flexibility to make batches of regulators with customized components to better meet the needs of your project.
 For example, if you have an application where the input voltage will always be below 20 V and efficiency is very important, Pololu can make these regulators a bit more efficient at high loads by replacing the 30V reverse voltage protection MOSFET with a 20V one.
 Pololu can also customize the set output voltage.
-If you are interested in customization and want at least a few dozen units, please contact us.
+If you are interested in customization, please contact us.

 The maximum achievable output current of the board varies with the input voltage but also depends on other factors, including the ambient temperature, air flow, and heat sinking.
 The graphs below show output currents at which this voltage regulator’s over-temperature protection typically kicks in after a few seconds.
 These currents represent the limit of the regulator’s capability and cannot be sustained for long periods, so the continuous currents that the regulator can provide are typically several hundred milliamps lower.